Are you an adviser? Go to Unbiased Pro

 The other main difference with VCTs is that you don’t apply through HMRC, but instead approach the company yourself.

-They don’t tend to invest in startups or micro-companies, and naturally prefer companies that are already in profit.
+They don’t tend to invest in startups or micro-companies, and usually prefer companies that are already in profit.

 Get accounting advice